GENERAL INFORMATION ON

 - Implementation of the strategy, methods and active learning techniques, knowledge and attitudes.

-The basic police training lasts for one year (52 weeks).
+The basic police training at the moment lasts for nine months.

 EVALUATION AND ASSESSMENT OF PARTICIPANTS